Artificial Intelligence

 Every Spanish sound can be formed using English sounds, which means that you already know most of them.
 Some combinations that are a little different from English are:

-‘B’ and ‘v’ sounds are almost the same.
+• ‘B’ and ‘v’ sound almost the same.
 Many Spanish students struggle to find differences in pronunciation.

 As for the German pronunciation, even though there are umlauts, the situation is pretty simple.